A Lagos Love Story

 A Lagos Love Story is a 2025 Nigerian romantic comedy film directed by Naz Onuzo and written by Ozzy Etomi and Naz Onuzo.
 The film was produced by Naz Onuzo under the banner of Inkblot Productions and features Mike Afolarin, Jemima Osunde, Susan Pwajok, Uti Nwanchukwu, Uche Montana and Veeiye.
-It was released on Netflix on April 11, 2025.
+The film was released on Netflix on 11 April 2025, and Amazon Prime in May 2025.

 Plot

-Promise Quest is an aspiring event planner determined to save her family’s home from foreclosure.
+Promise Quest is an aspiring event planner determined to save her family's home from foreclosure.
 She applies for a contract to manage the Lagos Art and Culture Festival, hoping the earnings will help her pay off a ₦20 million debt.
 However, things take an unexpected turn when she is assigned to work as the personal assistant to rising Afrobeats star, King Kator, for the four-day event.

 As Promise navigates the chaotic world of celebrity management, her spirited younger sister Favour begins to chase her own dream of becoming a fashion designer.
-Caught between unfamiliar responsibilities, mounting family pressure, and growing feelings for Kator, Promise's relationship with both her boss and Kator’s manager becomes strained.
+Caught between unfamiliar responsibilities, mounting family pressure, and growing feelings for Kator, Promise's relationship with both her boss and Kator's manager becomes strained.

 Meanwhile, Favour is introduced to a glamorous circle of wealthy young lagosians who offer her the opportunity of a lifetime—at the cost of leaving her old life behind.
 When Promise is offered ₦20 million to manipulate Kator, and Favour is asked to sell the rights to her fashion brand, both sisters must confront what truly matters to them and where their loyalties lie.